cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 * Client credentials, so you can access the UiTPAS API using a [Client Access Token](/docs/authentication/docs/Authentication-methods/Client-access-token.md)

-* An UiTDatabank event UUID organised by an UiTPAS organiser.
-There're multiple ways to get such an event UUID:
+* An UiTDatabank event id organized by an UiTPAS organizer.
+There are multiple ways to get such an event UUID:

   * The event may already exist in UiTDatabank
-  * You could create the event in the [UiTDatabank](https://www.uitdatabank.be) manually
+  * You could create the event in the UiTdatabank manually
-  * You can integrate an event registration flow in your application.
-See [Registering UiTPAS events](Registering-UiTPAS-events.md) for more information.
+  * You can import the event programmatically through UiTdatabank's Entry API

+To learn more about how to register your event in UiTdatabank and turn it into an UiTPAS event, read [our guide on  registering events](/docs/Guides/Registering-events.md).

 ## Workflow overview